 So what does that better world look like?
 With 10 billion people to accommodate, the world will need more products, more infrastructure, and more buildings.
 In fact, an incremental 1,000 buildings per day need to be built today and every day into the future just to house this population.
 And the only way to keep pace with the inevitability of needing more stuff for more people is to leverage technology not only as a design tool, as it has been, but also as a design partner and cocreator.
 Automation unlocks your ability to design this future.

 When many people think about automation, they jump to the idea of robots transforming manufacturing operations and taking away jobs.
-That is happening, but automation is about more than robots.
+That is happening, but the future of work automation is about more than robots.
 Think about how automation has transformed the design and make process from drafting and 2D CAD to 3D modeling and now generative design.

 Automation is about using simulation to validate or optimize a design without needing to make a physical prototype.
 It’s about creating a building information model (BIM) to foster collaboration among architects, engineers, and construction teams so they can make decisions in real time across traditional work silos.
 Automation today is about using abundant computational power and the cloud to generate thousands of design options with generative design.